Ligny/ImageRecognition-Pokedex/README.md

 ## How to use

-1. 1t the root of the repository drop an image named `test.jpeg`
+1. Drop an image named `test.jpeg` at the root of the project
 > choose between **bulbasaur, ivysaur, venusaur**

 2. Launch the notebook